Semen Analysis. Get Tested

 - The total number of sperm cells – both moving and non-moving – counted in 10 squares of the grid is equivalent to the number of sperm in millions (M) per milliliter (ml) of semen.

 - Because the number of sperm in each field varies, the technician usually counts the number of sperm in 10 squares on 3 different parts of the grid, and the average of these three counts is taken.
-For example, if the average number of three counts of 10 squares is 98 cells, the count is recorded as 98 M/ml.
+For example, if the average number of three counts for 10 squares is 98 cells, the count is recorded as 98 M/ml.

 - While doing the sperm count, the technician also classifies the moving sperm according to speed and forward movement.